Discover unexpected and innovative ways educators are using Artstor on JSTOR to enrich their curriculum.

 Tell us how Artstor on JSTOR serves your students’ needs here.
 If this fall is the first time you are teaching and using Artstor in your classes, let us know how it went!
 Even better, send us your lesson plan (like this one) to share your ideas with fellow educators around the world.
 Rumor has it that it’s the easiest way to snag our famous JSTOR red tote.

-Rumika Suzuki Hillyer is a Content & Community Engagement Manager at ITHAKA, where she leverages her teaching background and social media skills to connect with a diverse range of JSTOR users.
+Rumika Suzuki Hillyer is a Content and Community Engagement Manager at ITHAKA, where she leverages her teaching background and social media skills to connect with a diverse range of JSTOR users.
 From enrolling in an ESL program at a community college to earning a doctoral degree in sociology, Rumika has developed a comprehensive understanding of various tiers of higher education in the U.S. and their associated challenges.
 She is excited to embark on her journey with ITHAKA, where she hopes to contribute to its mission and promote accessible and equitable higher education for all.